-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 USA Network

-Orlando Anderson, the alleged gang member Shakur had tussled with hours before he died, was considered a prime suspect—at least by L.A. police—but nothing ever came of it.
+Orlando Anderson, the man Shakur had tussled with hours before he died, was considered a prime suspect—at least by L.A. police—but nothing ever came of it.
 Shakur's mother filed a wrongful death lawsuit against Anderson in September 1997, alleging that he pulled the trigger and was later seen carrying the same kind of gun that killer her son, a .40-caliber Glock.

 In May 1998, Anderson was killed along with another man in what police deemed an unrelated gang shoot-out in Compton, Calif.

-There's the theory that Knight was behind both murders, having offed Tupac to improve an ailing Death Row's financial outlook by turning his own artist into history.
 Then there were the optimistic souls who were convinced Shakur faked his own death to get himself out of the game.
 Not since Elvis Presley have more people believed in the persistent existence of a man who was gone way before his time.

-Far more prevalent, due to their widely publicized beef, was speculation that Notorious B.I.G. was behind it, and in turn Knight masterminded Biggie's murder.
+Far more prevalent, due to their widely publicized beef, was speculation that Notorious B.I.G. were behind Shakur's murder and in turn Knight masterminded Biggie's murder.
 Numerous sources laid out various theories to the Los Angeles Times, including that Biggie had been in Vegas at the time and had put a $1 million hit on his rival.
 (Biggie's mother, Volletta Wallace, told Rolling Stone in 2010 that the idea her son had masterminded the Vegas attack was "so ridiculous.")

 Jim Smeal/WireImage